Thursday, February 19, 2015

 The only accessories the figure comes with are the two extra clenched fists that can be swapped out from the wrist peg.
 The pegs have tips that grip inside the joint unlike Revoltech pegs which slide out without a stop to them.
 Some sort of swappable faceplates or spread-finger or gripping hands would have been nice seeing as the relaxed hands don't do a great job of holding articles.
 I can't really count the lack of accessories against the company seeing that this is their first product and the future figures look to have all sorts of gear and weaponry.

 So what's the verdict here on the Synthetic Human?
 If you're a 12" scale collector and want something really unique looking, track one down.
 If you like amazingly posable, i-Robot type factory-production humans, this guy is your best bet.
 But you're going to have a very tough time getting a hold of one.
 Right now 1000Toys is only holding drawings for purchase orders (and in VERY small amounts) in which you only have 24 hours to enter and hope you're picked.
-From there you have to turn to Ebay and pick one up or choose the SDCC variant.
+From there you have to turn to Ebay and pick one up (all eBay links are eBayPartnerNetwork affiliate links that help me out!) or choose the SDCC variant.
 The Synthetic Human is a great leap into the 1/6th scale market for 1000Toys and they look to have even more offerings in the future.

 Friday, August 29, 2014